Tianhe, Guangzhou

 Tianhe District (天河区) is one of the eleven districts of Guangzhou, the capital of Guangdong province.
-In Chinese, the name Tianhe literally means "a river in the sky/heavens", which is also a Chinese name for the Milky Way.
+In Chinese, the name Tianhe literally means "River of Heaven", which is also a Chinese name for the Milky Way.
 It is bordered by Yuexiu District on the west, Baiyun District on the north and Huangpu District on the east.
 Haizhu District is on its south, though they are separated by the Pearl River.